RazorVel/network-dashboard/README.md

 | (.*)       | Capture all                     |
 | (abc\|def) | Matches abc or def              |

-Learn more about it interactively [here](https://regexone.com).
+Learn more about it interactively <a href="https://regexone.com" target="_blank">here</a>.

 ## Copyright

 Free to use, modify, and distribute.
-However, It is a great idea to honor the author by including a reference pointed to [this repository](https://github.com/razorvel/network-dashboard) in the fork.
+However, It is a great idea to honor the author by including a reference pointed to <a href="https://github.com/razorvel/network-dashboard" target="_blank">this repository</a> in the fork.

 This project is not to blame for any damage, lost, or legal matters.
 Know your stuff and use wisely.
 Enjoy!